stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 OSDs Report Peering Failure
 ===========================

-If a Ceph OSD Daemon cannot peer with any of the Ceph OSD Daemons defined in its Ceph configuration file (or the cluster map), it will ping a Ceph Monitor for the most recent copy of the cluster map every 30 seconds.
-You can change the Ceph Monitor heartbeat interval by adding an ``osd mon heartbeat interval`` setting under the ``[osd]`` section of your Ceph configuration file, or by setting the value at runtime.
+If a Stone OSD Daemon cannot peer with any of the Stone OSD Daemons defined in its Stone configuration file (or the cluster map), it will ping a Stone Monitor for the most recent copy of the cluster map every 30 seconds.
+You can change the Stone Monitor heartbeat interval by adding an ``osd mon heartbeat interval`` setting under the ``[osd]`` section of your Stone configuration file, or by setting the value at runtime.

 .. ditaa::